jomjol/AI-on-the-edge-device-docs/docs/Neural-Network-Types.md

 * **dig-cont**_XXX.tflite:
   * 10 neurons representing the digits 0, 1, ...
 9. The intermediate values are represented by weighted normalized values of two neighboring output neurons
-  * needs to be converted to angle with arctan-hyperbolicus function
+  * needs to be converted to angle with arctan-hyperbolic function

 * **dig-class100**_XXX.tflite
   * 100 neurons representing the classes from 0.0, 0.1, ...
 9.8, 9.9